beckoningstranger/pp3-mastermind/README.md

 ## How to Deploy the Project on Heroku

   1. Create a [Heroku](https://www.heroku.com/) account or sign into your existing account.
-  2. On you heroku dashboard, click the New button and then select 'Create new app'.\
+  2. On your Heroku dashboard, click the New button and then select 'Create new app'.\
     ![Creating a new app on Heroku dashboard](/assets/readme-images/create_new_app.png)

   3. Enter an app name, pick a region based on where you are in the world and then click 'Create app'.\